research41/stata-mcp/README.md

 3. For Cursor:
    - Run this command in a terminal: `cursor --install-extension path/to/stata-mcp-0.1.5.vsix`

 > **Note:** Initial installation requires setting up dependencies which may take up to 2 minutes to complete.
-Please be patient during this one-time setup process.
+Please be patient during this one-time setup process and wait for the server to start.
 All subsequent runs will start instantly.

 ## Extension Settings